Ganesh Damodar Savarkar: Independence activism and first Political Imprisonment (1909-1922)

-He led an armed movement against the British colonial government in India, he was sentenced to transportation for life as a result.
-The then collector of Nasik, A. M. T. Jackson was assassinated by Anant Laxman Kanhere in retaliation.
+He led an armed movement against the British colonial government in India, he was sentenced to transportation for life to the Andaman Islands as a result in 1909.The then collector of Nasik, A. M. T. Jackson was assassinated by Anant Laxman Kanhere in retaliation.
+He arrived in the Andamans in 1910.
+His brother arrived in July of the next year.